Smartbabbe/Interior-consultant-challenge/README.md

 # Interior-consultant-challenge

+This is a project replicating the design as seen in replica.png

-link to published page - https://smartbabbe.github.io/Interior-consultant-challenge/
+Link to the hosted page on vercel - link to published page on github - https://smartbabbe.github.io/Interior-consultant-challenge/